Jadin Wong: Awards

 She was honored with a Lifetime Achievement Award at Lincoln Center, New York in winter of 2002.
 Her thank you speech quoted in The New York Times was, "Age is just a number, and I have an unlisted number."
 Ben Stiller has been quoted in the press as calling Jadin Wong the "original Dragon Lady", before Ziyi Zhang.

 WWII heroic commendations

-Wong traveled extensively to entertain American troops during World War II and nearly sacrificed her life for her country when she was nearly blown up by German enemy planes near the Black Forest.
+Wong traveled extensively to entertain American troops during World War II.

 She was recognized by President Ronald Reagan for her role in entertaining the nation's troops and by the U.S. House of Representatives for her cultural contributions to the nation.
 She was invited by President George Bush to the White House in 2004.

 Social life

 Wong married into the blueblood family of New York theatre, the Chichesters, and the Jewish circle of playwrights and artists.
 Before Barbra Streisand became famous, Streisand was the opening act for Wong's show in New York.
 Streisand was subsequently replaced by Ben Stiller.
 Wong remains an honorary member of the Loews Theatre.
 She was featured in the New York Times in 2003 and 2004 as one of the most glamorous grand dames of New York.